 Some hunters may wonder if there are alternative colors they can wear.
 While blaze orange is the go-to color for visibility and safety, there are other considerations for specific hunting scenarios.
 For instance:

 Safety Orange and Camo Combos: Some hunting clothing manufacturers offer hybrid designs that combine blaze orange with camouflage.
 These garments provide both visibility and camouflage, catering to a wider range of hunting conditions.
+Such as the Kalkal Safety Harness, which combines camo and orange into the design.
+You can wear it for safety as well as storage for your ammo and accessories.

 FAQs About Hunting Safety Colors